apache/druid/docs/querying/sql-data-types.md

 ## Arrays

 Druid supports ARRAY types constructed at query time.
 ARRAY types behave as standard SQL arrays, where results are grouped by matching entire arrays.
-This is in contrast to the implicit UNNEST that occurs when grouping on multi-value dimensions directly or when used with the multi-value functions.
+This is in contrast to the implicit UNNEST that occurs when grouping on multi-value dimensions directly or when used with multi-value functions.

 You can convert multi-value dimensions to standard SQL arrays explicitly with `MV_TO_ARRAY` or implicitly using [array functions](./sql-array-functions.md).
 You can also use the array functions to construct arrays from multiple columns.